ng-boba/ng-boba-sandbox/README.md

 ngBoba Seed
 ===================================
-> Angular Dependency Manager Seed Project
+> Seed project using ngBoba: Angular Dependency Manager

 This project is a sample application for a basic ngBoba project.
 You can use it to quickly bootstrap your AngularJS webapp project